Skip to main content

 Credit: Reviewed / Jonathan Chan

-To simulate the messes you might encounter in the garden or on the soccer field, we uniformly coated white T-shirts with grass and dirt stains.
+To simulate the messes you might encounter in the garden or on the soccer field, we uniformly coated white T-shirts with grass and dirt stains to test the best laundry detergent.

 To ensure testing is consistent, we use mechanically dyed swatches covered in sweat, oil, pig blood, red wine, and cocoa.
 We also produce our own stains in addition to the ones that are mechanically created.
 We use dirt, grass, tomato sauce, and fresh red wine in our testing and even dragged a colleague through dirt and grass!